 150 mg 3TC plus 300 mg zidovudine plus 300 mg abacavir (Trizivir)

 a Epivir HBV oral solution and tablets contain a lower amount of 3TC than Epivir oral solution and tablets.
-The strength of 3TC in Epivir HBV solution and tablet was maximized for treatment of hepatitis B virus (HBV) only.
+The strength of 3TC in Epivir HBV solution and tablet was based on dosing for treatment of hepatitis B virus (HBV) infection (in people without HIV coinfection).
 If Epivir HBV is used in HIV-infected patients, the higher dosage indicated for HIV therapy should be used as part of an appropriate combination regimen.
-The Epivir HBV tablet is appropriate for use in children who require a 100 mg 3TC dose for treatment of HIV infection.
+The Epivir HBV tablet is appropriate for use in children who require a 100-mg 3TC dose for treatment of HIV infection.

 Neonate/Infant Dose (Aged <4 Weeks) for Prevention of Transmission or Treatment:

 4 mg/kg (up to 150 mg) twice daily

 Pediatric Dosing for Scored 150-mg Tablet (Weight ≥14 kg)